Amine-Smahi/Automato.Tasks/README.md

        cmd => cd master
        cmd => dotnet build

-3) launch automato by executing
+3) Launch automato by executing

        user$ automato
-4) if you wish that your computer go to sleep after finishing all the tasks
+4) If you wish that your computer go to sleep after finishing all the tasks

        user$ automato true

+#### Features
-5) All automato settings are easy to configure, simply open the <b>settings.json</b> file
+- All automato settings are easy to configure, simply edit the <b>settings.json</b> file

             {
               "SettingsFileLocation": "./settings.json",